-Adoption assistance grant application fees charged to grant applicants are nonrefundable and are recognized at a point in time when the application process is completed.
+Adoption assistance grant application fees charged to grant applicants are nonrefundable and are due when the application is submitted and recognized at a point in time when the application process is completed.

 There is no variable consideration with the above revenue streams.